dwilkolek/reference-finder/README.md

 - Repository name (expect rootlike repos)
 - Directory in main rootlike repo
-- First capture grup in regex
+- First capture group in regex

 ## Analyzer
 Purpose is to map repositories into single json mapping that could be used to render flowchart.